MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### Remove a policy from a group

 Use the ```Remove-CsGroupPolicyAssignment``` cmdlet to remove a policy from a group.
 When you remove a policy from a group, the priorities of other policies of the same type assigned to that group and that have a lower ranking are updated.
-For example, if you remove a policy that's assigned a ranking of 2, policies that are assigned a ranking of 3 and 4 are updated to reflect their new ranking.
+For example, if you remove a policy that has a ranking of 2, policies that have a ranking of 3 and 4 are updated to reflect their new ranking.
 The following two tables show this example.

 Here's a list of the policy assignments and priorities for a Teams meeting policy.